matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 `avatar_url`).
 This proposal suggests expanding this structure to include an `extended` object capable of storing arbitrary key:value pairs, thus allowing for a more versatile user profile.

+This proposal does not seek to enforce the content or usage of these key:value pairs, but rather add a framework to for users to have extra data that can be further clarified and extended in the future as community usage of these fields grows.

 ### Client-Server API Changes

 1. **GET `/_matrix/client/v3/profile/{userId}`**: This endpoint will be extended to include an `extended`